ca-gip/kubi/CONTRIBUTING.md

 Make sure you have the following dependencies installed before setting up your developer environment:

  - Git
+ - Docker
  - Jq
+ - Wget
+ - curl
  - Go
+ - Openssl
- - In this context we will use a kind cluster for the local deployment of Kubi : cluster kind {1.23 or 124}
+ - In this context we will use a kind cluster for the local deployment of Kubi : cluster kind {1.30 or 1.31}

 ## Deploy kubi